kernelci/lava-docker/README.md

     devicename:	Each board must be named by their device-type as "device-type-XX" (where XX is a number)
       type: the LAVA device-type of this device
       macaddr: (Optional) the MAC address to set in uboot
+# One of uart or connection_command must be choosen
       uart:
 	idvendor: The VID of the UART
 	idproduct: the PID of the UART
         serial: The serial number in case of FTDI uart
         devpath: the UDEV devpath to this uart for UART without serial number
+      connection_command: A command to be ran for getting a serial console
 # One of pdu or pdu_generic must be choosen
       pdu:
         daemon: The hostname running the PDU daemon (always localhost)